 Notice that as this ritual was completed and God gave some instruction just after it, He mentions these three aspects again: (1) fasting, (2) doing no work, and (3) the offering for atonement that is made for us.

 The other holy days say "no customary work," "no servile work," "no occupational work."
 But on the Day of Atonement it says, "No work shall be done."
 Why is this difference significant?
-I'll give it to you in just a few words.
+I will give it to you in just a few words.
 On the Day of Atonement, we do no work.
-I'm not trying to be cute, or witty, or smart.
+I am not trying to be cute, or witty, or smart.
 That is the answer.
 That is why it is significant.
-Because on the Day of Atonement we don't do a thing!
+Because on the Day of Atonement we do not do a thing!
 Think about it.
 We have little, or nothing, to do with the work of atonement with God.